Bushra-Malik/Python-Weather-Real-Time-Pakistan-Cities-Data-Analysis/README.md

 - Visualizes relationships between variables such as temperature vs. humidity and cloudiness vs. wind speed.

 ## Dataset
-The dataset used for this project is sourced from Kaggle, specifically from the "Population of Pakistan" dataset.
+The dataaset used for this project is sourced from Kaggle, specifically from the "Population of Pakistan" dataset.
 You can access it [here](https://www.kaggle.com/datasets/mabdullahsajid/population-of-pakistan-dataset).
 This dataset provides valuable demographic information that can enhance the analysis of weather data across various cities in Pakistan.

 ## Technologies Used
 - Python